open-chat-labs/open-chat/upgrade_order.md

-GroupIndex -> User/Group
+Website -> Group/User

-GroupIndex must go ahead of group because member_count_change has been removed from Activity
+Website must go out before Group/User because the new `ledger` field has been added to pending crypto transactions.